 All tasks are PENDING by default, so the state would've been better named "unknown".
-Celery doesn't update any state when a task is sent, and any task with no history is assumed to be pending (you know the task id after all).
+Celery doesn't update the state when a task is sent, and any task with no history is assumed to be pending (you know the task id, after all).

-1. Make sure that the task doesn't have ignore_result enabled.
+1. Make sure that the task doesn't have ignore\result enabled.